 A Welder will cut and join sections of metal, alloys or other materials using specialist welding methods.
 This could be in a factory, service plant or on a construction site or offshore platforms.
 The job of a Welder involves working with metals, copper, brass, pipes, steel, iron and any material that is required to be melted, heated, or fused.

-This job could be accessible through an apprenticeship, whereupon you could then apply for jobs as a trainee welder.
+You could get into this job through an apprenticeship.
+You could then apply for jobs as a trainee welder.

 For this role you'll need: